-The Pacific-Europe Network for Science, Technology and Innovation (PACE-Net Plus) project is a 3-year programme to encourage bioregional dialogue between European and Pacific researchers.
+The Pacific-Europe Network for Science, Technology and Innovation (PACE-Net Plus) project was a 3-year programme to encourage bioregional dialogue between European and Pacific researchers.

-The project, which started in September 2013, brings together policy makers, funding agencies, and representatives from research, innovation and development institutions from the Pacific and Europe to produce policy briefs in three key thematic areas of high priority to both:
+The project, which ended in October 2016, brought together policy makers, funding agencies, and representatives from research, innovation and development institutions from the Pacific and Europe to produce policy briefs in three key thematic areas of high priority to both:

 - Health, demographic change and wellbeing